 The first Seidman fellows joined HCP in summer 2015.
 2017 fellow Wenjia Zhu of the Becker Friedman Institute at the University of Chicago was mentored by Nicole Maestas and Andrew Wilcock, from the University of Minnesota, was mentored by J. Michael McWilliams and Ateev Mehrotra.

-Current Siedman fellows in the department are Lindsey Patterson, of the Wharton School at the University of Pennsylvania, who is mentored by Zirui Song, Boris Vabson, also of the Wharton School at University of Pennsylvania, mentored by Timothy Layton, and Kwangho Kim, who is being mentored by Timothy Layton.
+Current Siedman fellows in the department are Lindsey Patterson, of the Wharton School at the University of Pennsylvania, who is mentored by Zirui Song, Boris Vabson, also of the Wharton School at University of Pennsylvania, mentored by Timothy Layton, and Kwangho Kim, who is being mentored by Jose Zubizarreta.
 Both fellows come to HCP from the Wharton School of the University of Pennsylvania

 The Marshall J. Seidman lecture series has been held annually since 2001 with a health care policy expert from outside Harvard University providing insight on a current topic relevant to health care costs, quality, or improvements.